Notre Dame's History in Haiti

 ACE Haiti secures a $13.3 million Global Development Alliance (GDA) grant from the United States Agency for International Development (USAID), Porticus, and the W.K.
 Kellogg Foundation for its Read Haiti program.

-Read Haiti scales its early grade literacy program to 340 schools across five departments (Nord, Artibonite, Center, Sud, and Grand’Anse), ultimately serving 100,000 students.
+Read Haiti scales its early grade literacy program to 340 schools across five departments (Nord, Artibonite, Center, Sud, and Grand’Anse), ultimately serving over 100,000 students.

 ACE Haiti begins collaborating closely with the Global Center for the Development of the Whole Child (GC-DWC), which joins the Institute for Educational Initiatives in 2019.